 Our anti-bullying policy is to ensure that children learn in a supportive, caring and safe environment without fear of being bullied.
 If bullying is suspected or reported, the incident will be taken seriously and recorded and dealt with as soon as possible by the member of staff who has been approached.
 If deemed to be bullying, the teacher responsible will speak to the pupils involved.
 If the matter can be resolved in school without the need for parental contact then this will be done and monitored by appropriate member of staff, teacher responsible, the Deputy Head and Head teacher.
 It may be decided that parents should be informed immediately and this will be done by the Deputy Head or Head teacher.
 A written copy of events will be kept and this will be updated until the situation has been resolved.
 For our full anti-bullying policy see below.

 We treat E-safety very seriously at Wallace Fields Junior School..
 Internet use is a part of the statutory curriculum and a necessary tool for staff and pupils.
 Children are encouraged to use the internet as a resource when carrying out research work across the curriculum, for both home and school work.
 The school Internet access is provided by a Talk Straight contract and includes filtering appropriate to the age of pupils.
 Pupils are taught what Internet use is acceptable and what is not and given clear objectives for Internet use.
 The school’s appointed E-safety coordinators are the Head teacher and the Computing subject leader Mr Morrant.
 For our full e-safety policy see below.

 Some useful links for more information on E-safety are as follows:-

-Safeguarding policy documents
+Safeguarding policy and other documents